 Mini Bio (1)

-Funny man Tim Conway was born on December 15th, 1933 in Willoughby, Ohio.
+Funny man Tim Conway was born on December 15th, 1933 in Willoughby, Ohio, to Sophia (Murgoiu) and Daniel Conway, a pony groomer.
 He was a fraternity man at Bowling Green State University, served in the army, and started his career working for a radio station.

 Conway became a comical performer on The Carol Burnett Show (1967), with characters such as "The Old Man" and "Mr. Tudball".
 Even though it is widely thought he was always a regular performer throughout the whole show, he only became a regular performer in 1975.
 He was a hysterical addition to the team and memorably made co-star Harvey Korman laugh on-screen live many times.

-Conway had continued comedic roles such as "Dorf", and also in many more television appearances and films.
+Conway continued comedic roles such as "Dorf", and also had many more television appearances and films.